viljoviitanen/dancer-toy/README.md

 The magic happens with the [custom buildpack](https://github.com/judofyr/perloku).
 It uses the [cpanfile](cpanfile) to install dependencies first, then runs the [Perloku](Perloku) file to start the server.

+The author has a running instance of this app in heroku at http://obscure-headland-5322.herokuapp.com/ .

 **License**

 [Unlicensed](UNLICENSE) / Public Domain